EU proposes ban on Russian oil imports – KION546

 By Mark Thompson, CNN Business

-The European Union is proposing to ban oil imports from Russia and remove the country’s biggest bank from the SWIFT international payments network as part of a sixth round of sanctions over the invasion of Ukraine.
+The European Union is proposing to ban oil imports from Russia and remove the country’s biggest bank from the SWIFT international payments network as part of a sixth round of sanctions over the war in Ukraine.

 European Commission President Ursula von der Leyen unveiled the new package of measures during a speech to the European Parliament on Wednesday.